 Heard began in 2017 and is free to onsite program partners and their voluntary clients.
 We offer clients a safe and trust-based environment to express themselves.
 Each program includes classes at the program partner site, with the class length and duration determined with the partner.
 A typical program includes up to 12 clients and runs 4-6 weeks for 1 ½ – 2 hours in length, although some programs are one-time or occasional events.

 Heard offers programs in creative writing (fiction and non-fiction), journalism, poetry, visual arts, improvisation, etiquette, dance, singing, and public speaking.
 Additionally, we sponsor an annual writing contest at the Alexandria Detention Center and the Arlington County Detention Facility.
 These programs are all designed to offer our clients an opportunity to be heard, recognized, and honored through creative expression, and to build an environment of trust and safety for the participants.

 Heard is a nonprofit organization and was created by Jane Hess Collins, an Alexandria resident and retired colonel, United States Air Force.
 In addition to serving as Heard’s executive director, she is a coach and communications consultant, and holds a master’s degree in public relations and corporate communications from Georgetown University.

 How It Works

-Heard gives adults in need the opportunity to be heard under the guidance of professional artists experienced in working with at-risk adults.
+Heard gives those in need in need the opportunity to be heard under the guidance of professional artists experienced in working with those in need.
 Classes begin with a review of class guidelines, then may include warm-up exercises, prompts, instruction and exercises, feedback, and other support if requested by the client.
 The program gives clients the freedom to share their art if they wish.
 Verbal sharing is always an option, but it is ultimately up to the client to decide whether to share.

-Heard honors our artists-teachers and respects their profession and craft, so they are paid for each class.
-We know (and hugely dislike) that artists are often expected to share their time and talent freely or negotiate the price of their work when other professionals receive their asking price without question.
+Heard honors our artists-teachers, respects their profession and craft, and compensates them.
+We know that often artists are expected to share their time and talent freely or negotiate the price of their work, unlike other professionals.

 - Self-confidence in themselves as they gain control over their situation by learning to shape their own stories